liamthetate/ElectronicsFactoryWorker/README.md

 * Animations!
 Animated characters and actions would lift the experience.

 * Tiolet break!
-As in the wireframes, the ability to go to the tiolet and cry, would make this extra joyful.
+As in the wireframes, the ability to go to the tiolet and cry would make this extra joyful.
 <br/>
 <br/>